FernandoPailhe/ArgentinaCampeon/README.md

 ## Technologies Used
 * SOLID Principles Followed
-* MVVM Architecture used to separate concerns
+* MVVM Pattern used to separate concerns
 * Clean Architecture for structuring the app's codebase
 * Use Cases for implementing app logic
 * Jetpack Compose for building the UI